 The year 2010 marked the 125th anniversary of the first service at St. Paul's, and we held many special services throughout 2010 at both the Midnapore Chapel and the new building in Sundance to celebrate our anniversary.

-For more information about our historical chapel in Midnapore, please visit the website of the Midnapore Church of England Society. (click here)
+For more information about our historical chapel in Midnapore, please visit the Midnapore Church of England Society (MCES) page on our website. (click here)

 The current St. Paul’s church was built in the Calgary South community of Lake Sundance in 1998.
 We are a growing community serving the south of Calgary.
 The family of St. Paul’s strives to keep alive the spirit of the original parishioners by offering a welcoming faith community for the people of Calgary South.